flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/flaps.md

 - CONFIG 1 ( 18°/0°) is selected.

 !!! info ""
-    Note: After flap retraction, CONFIG 1 + F is no longer available until the airspeed is 100 knots or less, unless CONFIG 2, 3, or FULL has been selected previously.
+    Note : After flap retraction, CONFIG 1 + F is no longer available until the airspeed is 100 knots or less, unless CONFIG 2, 3, or FULL has been selected previously.

 ---